Republicans signal no quick moves on guns despite Trump push

 NRA spokeswoman Dana Loesch said on Fox News Channel that the group believes the focus should be on making schools more secure, rather than restricting constitutional rights to own guns.

-Republican Senator Pat Toomey downplayed some of Trump’s comments, saying he thought the meeting showed Trump wants to get legislation done.
-“I think there’s an old saying about this president, which is ‘Take him seriously, not necessarily literally,'” Toomey said.
+Republican Senator Pat Toomey downplayed some of Trump’s comments, saying he thought the meeting showed Trump wants to get legislation done.“I think there’s an old saying about this president, which is‘Take him seriously, not necessarily literally,’” Toomey said.

 Senator Marco Rubio of Florida said on Thursday that he backed restraining orders for guns owned by people deemed to be dangerous, as well as funding for measures to train schools to identify warning signs for violence.